danzeng8/TopoRoot/ReadMe.md

  In general, the steps of our pipeline can be interchanged with other existing algorithms or isolated as individual steps.

-Maize Crown Roots:

-![](pics/maize_root.PNG)

 Our pipeline may also be applied Maize Crown roots, producing both the architectural traits detailed below and other traits specific to crown roots (such as per-node statistics and the soil line).
 This is an area of future work.

+A maize crown root:

+![](pics/maize_root.PNG)

 ## Installation